pvp51/Clickstream-Hadoop/README.md

 ### Description

-This MapReduce module determines what the most popular pages are based on referrer type: external, link within Wikipedia, or other (unknown).
+This MapReduce module determines how many pages are landed on based on referrer type: external, link within Wikipedia, or other (unknown).

 ### Compiling / Running